The diversity of a teaching career offers professional and personal rewards which can extend further than your role in

 If you’re interested in furthering your career outside the classroom, explore our online and face-to-face learning programs to aid your professional development.

 Professional development for teachers

-Eligible teachers working in our schools can participate in online professional development and upskilling courses, as outlined in
+Eligible teachers working in our schools can participate in online professional development and upskilling courses.

 rural and remote benefits too.